-SPECIAL NOTE TO STUDENTS WHO ARE NOT PLANNING TO ATTEND: Those who are not planning to attend Commencement, please call Linda Breese at 781-3650 ASAP.
+SPECIAL NOTE TO STUDENTS WHO ARE NOT PLANNING TO ATTEND: Those who are not planning to attend Commencement, please call Chris Fitzgerald at 781-3650 ASAP.

 All we can do is hope for another pleasant day for this honored and dignified celebration.
 If the weather is questionable and you are wondering on the morning of Commencement where the exercise will take place, please check the HWS Daily Update webpage for announcements or call 781-3150 for the most recent and up-to-date information with regard to Commencement Exercises.
 We will also have signs posted early that morning in the Scandling Center and Coxe Hall.
 Continuous announcements will be made on WEOS and WGVA throughout the morning.
 Those who have additional questions or concerns with regard to Commencement activities, please call the Registrar's Office at 781-3651.

 Guests do not need tickets or invitations to attend the Commencement Ceremony.
 There is plenty of seating available and all family and friends are welcome to attend.
 Guests are seated on a first-come, first-served basis.
 If guests have any special needs that may require accommodation, please contact the parents office at (315) 781-3700.
 Handicap accessibility needs can be addressed with regards to parking, on-campus housing and seating at the Commencement Exercises.
 Also, there will be a sign language interpreter at Commencement.